aispin/aispin/README.md

 🌈 Hi, guys!
 My name is **Levin Wong**, and I come from **Shenzhen, China**.

 🧑‍💻 I am a **Full Stack Developer** with **over 15 years of experience**, including **more than 7 years in research and development management**.
-My core tech stack includes React, Vue, NodeJS, Swift, PostgreSQL, MongoDB, and more.
+My core tech stack includes React, Vue, NodeJS, Electron, Swift, PostgreSQL, MongoDB, and more.

 🎸 Additionally, I am an **amateur independent musician**.